yin-zt/gmd/README.md

    d '{\"username\": \"admin\", \"password\": \"VjjxGSQvPTt+9tnQHo7Vo+cVpW\"}'`

 ## shell
-1. exec support exec command on windows or linux platform，such as： `gmd exec -c hostname`
+1. exec: supports you to exec command on windows or linux platform，such as： `gmd exec -c hostname`
-2. searching ip of the local machine
+2. ip: supports you to search ip of the local machine `gmd ip`
-   `gmd ip`